nellshamrell/cdnetworks-client/README.md

 Again, the default location is US/Global using the access domain https://openapi.us.cdnetworks.com

 Please see the CDNetworks API documentation for a full list of options and parameters for each API call

+After each call, the gem will return a hash including the response code and the response body from CDNetworks.

 ## Listing PADs and their information
 <pre>